naninovel/docs/docs/en/guide/automated-testing.md

 # Automated Testing

-When working on large projects and/or with multiple team members modifying scenario scripts or gameplay logic, it's essential to make sure the game is functioning properly before publishing it.
-Due to interactive nature, games often require heavy manual testing; but with simpler visual novels it's possible to automate the process.
+When working on large projects or with multiple team members modifying scenario scripts or gameplay logic, it's essential to make sure the game functions properly before publishing.
+Because of their interactive nature, games often require heavy manual testing; but with simpler visual novels it's possible to automate much of the process.

-Naninovel provides tools under `Naninovel.E2E` namespace to help build end-to-end tests by composing sequences of simulated user interactions while the game is running.
-Combined with [Unity's test tools](https://docs.unity3d.com/Packages/com.unity.test-framework@latest), you can build automated test suites that will run in editor, on the target device or on CI.
+Naninovel provides tools under the `Naninovel.E2E` namespace to help build end-to-end tests by composing sequences of simulated user interactions while the game is running.
+Combined with [Unity's Test Framework](https://docs.unity3d.com/Packages/com.unity.test-framework@latest), you can build automated test suites that run in the Editor, on target devices, or in CI.

 ![](https://i.gyazo.com/92e7eaf5725f098d6d12c83a2b7eb219.png)

 ## Getting Started

-Open "Test Runner" tab via `Window -> General -> Test Runner` editor menu and follow the instructions to set up play mode test; find more info in the [UTF guide](https://docs.unity3d.com/Packages/com.unity.test-framework@1.3/manual/workflow-create-playmode-test.html).
-Make sure to reference Naninovel's common, runtime and E2E assemblies to make the required APIs available.
+Open the "Test Runner" tab via `Window -> General -> Test Runner` in the Unity Editor and follow the instructions to set up Play mode tests; find more info in the [UTF guide](https://docs.unity3d.com/Packages/com.unity.test-framework@1.3/manual/workflow-create-playmode-test.html).
+Make sure to reference Naninovel's common, runtime, and E2E assemblies to make the required APIs available.
 Below is an example of the test assembly setup:

 ![](https://i.gyazo.com/8b8cb5c916987d941cce8abf6daf131b.png)

-In case Naninovel is installed as a UPM package, you may also have to [make it testable](https://docs.unity3d.com/Manual/cus-tests.html#tests) via the project's `Packages/manifest.json`, eg:
+If Naninovel is installed as a UPM package, you may also have to [make it testable](https://docs.unity3d.com/Manual/cus-tests.html#tests) via the project's `Packages/manifest.json`, e.g.:

 ```json
 {